-Manuel Ochsenreiter (*1976) is a German far-right editor known for his closeness to the orbit around Russian neo-Eurasianist ideologue Alexander Dugin.
+Manuel Ochsenreiter (1976-2021) was a German far-right journalist and editor, known for his close Russian ties, particularly to the orbit around the Russian fascist ideologue Alexander Dugin.

-From an early age he got politically active in the youth wing of the conservative CDU party, and became a frequent contributor of the New Right weekly Junge Freiheit.
-2004 to 2011 he had been editor-in-chief of the Deutsche Militärzeitschrift ("German Military Magazine," DMZ).
-Since 2009, Ochsenreiter acts as the editor-in-chief of the far-right journal Zuerst!, a successor to Nation Europa (1951-2009), a central organ of the Nazi diaspora after WWII.
-Ochsenreiter has also been a contributor to the Swedish far-right weekly Nyd Tider between 2017 and 2018, edited by the Czechoslovakia-born Vávra Suk.1
+From an early age he was politically active in the youth wing of the conservative CDU party, and became a frequent contributor of the New Right weekly Junge Freiheit.
+Between 2004 to 2011, he was the editor-in-chief of Dietmar Munier's Deutsche Militärzeitschrift ("German Military Magazine," DMZ).
+From 2009 onward, Ochsenreiter was also the editor-in-chief of the far-right journal Zuerst!, a successor to Nation Europa (1951-2009), a central organ of the Nazi diaspora after WWII.

-It is not quite clear how Ochsenreiter made the acquaintance with Dugin, but ever since the early 2010s he appears with figures associated with him.
-These contacts intensified following the Crimean annexation.
-Since then, Ochsenreiter had also been publishing articles for Orthodox oligarch Konstantin Malofeev’s Katehon think tank (2015 to 2017).2 He has been a frequent guest on the Russian media programs RT and Sputnik, predominantly on their respective international versions.2
+It is not quite clear how Ochsenreiter made the acquaintance with Dugin, but ever since the early 2010s he appeared with figures associated with him.
+These contacts intensified following the Crimean crisis.
+Between 2015 to 2017, Ochsenreiter contributed articles to the Katehon think tank of the ultra-Orthodox Russian oligarch Konstantin Malofeev.1 He was a frequent guest on TV shows by the Russian broadcasters RT and Sputnik, predominantly on their respective international versions.2

-In 2019, Ochsenreiter made first headlines with his involvement in a false-flag attack in Western Ukraine: an arson attack on a Hungarian cultural center to be blamed on Ukrainian nationalists.5 Subsequently, his name also appeared in an investigation by the BBC and other newspapers in regards to documents that link him to Russian influence campaigns.5
+In the late 2010s, Ochsenreiter appeared in the orbit of the far-right Alternative for Germany (AfD) party.
+He spoke at several party events, and was the scientific advisor of the AfD MP Markus Frohnmaier from September 2018 until January 2019.3 He lost his post when in 2019 his involvement in a false-flag attack in Western Ukraine was established: an arson attack on a Hungarian cultural center that should be blamed on Ukrainian nationalists.4 Subsequently, his name also appeared in an investigation by the BBC and other newspapers in regards to documents that link him to Russian influence campaigns.5

 Manuel Ochsenreiter was born in 1976 in the Southern German Allgäu region, and raised as a Catholic.
-Already in 1994, when he was still in high school, he frequently contributed articles to the New Right weekly Junge Freiheit,7 for which he would write for over a decade.
+Already in 1994, when he was still in high school, he frequently contributed articles to the New Right weekly Junge Freiheit,6 for which he wrote for over a decade.

-In 1995, he was one of the authors of the anthology Wir 89er, edited by Roland Bubik, in which twelve representatives of a generation of New Right proponents presented their political goals in opposition to those of the '68 movement.8 As a result, in the same year Ochsenreiter was interviewed by the public broadcaster Bayerischer Rundfunk,7 and was introduced in the magazine Focus.8
+In 1995, he was one of the authors of the anthology Wir 89er, edited by Roland Bubik, in which twelve representatives of a generation of New Right proponents presented their political goals in opposition to those of the '68 movement.7 As a result, in the same year Ochsenreiter was interviewed by the public broadcaster Bayerischer Rundfunk,6 and in the magazine Focus.7

-In his early years, Ochsenreiter was an active member of the Witikobund ("Witiko Union"), a völkish association of Sudenten Germans, which is deemed right-wing extremist by the German interior ministry.9 Although the union seems not to play a major role in Ochsenreiter's current activities, membership is basically for life, since according to the Witiko Union credo "Who betrays the ancient duty today, will betray the new one tomorrow."10
+In his early years, Ochsenreiter was an active member of the Witikobund ("Witiko Union"),8 a völkisch association of Sudenten Germans, which is classified as right-wing extremist by the German interior ministry.9 Although the Witiko Union seems not to have played a major role in Ochsenreiter's late activities, membership is basically for life, since according to the Union's credo "The one who betrays the ancient duties today, will betray the ones to come."10

-Ochsenreiter was one of the youngest editors of the weekly15 and headed the "Zeitgeist & Lebensart" department of Junge Freiheit in Berlin.16 Because of the newspaper's austerity measures, he first left it in 1998, but later rejoined.17
+Ochsenreiter was one of the youngest editors of the weekly Junge Freiheit15 in Berlin and headed the "Zeitgeist & Lebensart" department.16 Because of the newspaper's austerity measures, he first left it in 1998, but later rejoined.17

-Thorsten Thaler, deputy editor-in-chief of Junge Freiheit, sees Ochsenreiter's "merits" in his contributions on Islamism and left-wing radicalism.12 In the jubilee volume of Junge Freiheit he was described by Götz Kubitschek as a "primary rock"18 of the weekly.
-In addition, Ochsenreiter also contributed to other German far-right journals, such as Sezession, which is also ascribed to the New Right, as well as eigentümlich frei.19
+Thorsten Thaler, deputy editor-in-chief of Junge Freiheit, sees Ochsenreiter's "merits" in his contributions on Islamism and left-wing radicalism.12 In the jubilee volume of Junge Freiheit, Ochsenreiter was described by the New Right ideologue Götz Kubitschek as a "primary rock"18 of the weekly.
+Ochsenreiter also contributed to other German far-right journals, such as Sezession, which is also ascribed to the New Right, as well as eigentümlich frei.19

 Arndt’s subsidiary Bonus published one of Alexander Dugin’s books “Conflicts of the Future - The Return of Geopolitics."21 The appendix contains several interviews between Ochsenreiter and Alexander Dugin, covering topics such as the Syrian crisis, the confrontation between Putin and the West, the Ukrainian Civil War and the NSA scandal.
 Manuel Ochsenreiter called Dugin a “long-standing and fatherly friend."22

-Since December 2009, Ochsenreiter acts as the editor of the far-right journal Zuerst!, a successor to the Nazi journal Nation Europa, published from 1951 until the end of 2009.
+From December 2009 onward, Ochsenreiter acted as the editor-in-chief of the far-right journal Zuerst!, a successor to the Nazi journal Nation Europa, published from 1951 until the end of 2009.
 The extremist former editor of Nation Europa, Harald Neubauer, has continued as a regular columnist of Zuerst!.
-According to a 2019 study on contacts between the Russian and the German far-right recounts Nation Europe's history as follows:3
+According to a 2019 study on contacts between the Russian and the German far-right recounts Nation Europa's history as follows:3

 In 2011, Ochsenreiter can be seen with a Hezbollah official.23

-In 2012, Ochsenreiter appears on the anti-Semitic New Horizons conference in Teheran, Iran.
+In 2012, Ochsenreiter appeared on the anti-Semitic New Horizon Conference in Teheran, Iran.
 Other participants were "Hands Off Syria Coalition steering committee member Issa Chaer," Thierry Meyssan, "World Workers Party member Caleb Maupin, Alt Right journalist Tim Pool, Holocaust denier Kevin Barrett, and Duginists like Voltaire Network associate Mateusz Piskorski, German editor Manuel Ochsenreiter, Leonid Savin, and Claudio Mutti the leading fascist infiltrator of the Campo Antimperialista."24

 The conference brought thus together cross-front agitators with important figures from the far-right neo-Eurasianist milieu.
 The Russian guest of the conference, Leonid Savin, is editor-in-chief of Konstantin Malofeev's Katehon think tank.
 From 2013-2016 Savin was publishing the Journal of Eurasian Affairs, on whose advisory board Piskorski and Dugin were listed, and which hosted articles by i.a.
 Ochsenreiter as well as Claudio Mutti.25

 In March 2014, Ochsenreiter appeared among a delegation of election observers in the Russia-annexed Crimea.
-It included "Hikmat Al-Sabty, Torsten Koplin (former Stasi informant), Piotr Luczak and Monika Merk of the Left Party together with the German right-wing extremist activist and Russia Today star Manuel Ochsenreiter."26 On March 17, 2014 Ochsenreiter appeared on an edition of the RT talk show Cross Talk entitled “Welcome Crimea!," where he compared the Crimea invasion to the reunification of Germany.27
+Besides Ochsenreiter, it included "Hikmat Al-Sabty, Torsten Koplin (former Stasi informant), Piotr Luczak and Monika Merk of the Left Party."26 On March 17, 2014, Ochsenreiter appeared on an edition of the RT talk show Cross Talk entitled “Welcome Crimea!," where he compared the Crimea invasion to the reunification of Germany.27

-On the 22nd of June 2014, Ochsenreiter took part in a far-right conference called “Identitarian Ideas VI,” hosted by the Swedish far right think-tank Motpol (Antithesis) and the Swedish far-right periodical Nationell Idag (National Today).
+On June 22, 2014, Ochsenreiter took part in a far-right conference called “Identitarian Ideas VI,” hosted by the Swedish far-right think-tank Motpol ("Antithesis") and the Swedish far-right periodical Nationell Idag ("National Today").
 The historian Anton Shekhovtsov reported:28

-In October 2014, Ochenreiter appeared at the anti-Semitic New Horizons conference in Teheran, Iran, alongside Mateusz Piskorski, Claudio Mutti and Leonid Savin.
+In October 2014, Ochsenreiter appeared at the anti-Semitic New Horizon Conference in Teheran, Iran, alongside Mateusz Piskorski, Claudio Mutti and Leonid Savin.
 The conference was hosted by Sheikh Imran Nazar Hosein, who can also be seen with Ochsenreiter in an Iranian TV transmission.29